 Be sure to check out information on the Books/e-books, Test Prep and Certifications and Websites tabs.

 If you have questions or would like to see more information on this guide, please contact me using the information in the "Librarian" box on this page.

-*The meetup.com groups that show up when you click this link will be near your actual location, not Durham Tech necessarily.
-To find Meetups in another area, you can choose a different city or ZIP code.
+*The meetup.com groups that show up when you click this link will be near Durham, NC.
+To find Meetups in a different place, you can enter the name of a city or ZIP code.

 To see whether your textbooks are on reserve, use the library catalog to Lookup Items on Reserve.
-You can enter your course number (for example, "CIS 110") and click the "Lookup Items on Reserve by Course Number" button.
+You can enter your course number (for example, "CIS 110"), name of the reserve desk (e.g., "Durham Reserve Desk"), and click the "Lookup Items on Reserve by Course Number" button.

 Below you can peruse a selection of information technology books recently purchased by the library.
 Be sure to check our New Books display near the main library desk if you do not find your book in its permanent shelving location.

-To find out what else the library has on a topic, search here: http://durhamtech.summon.serialssolutions.com/#!/.
+To find out what else the library has on a topic, search the library's books, videos, articles, etc. at this link.